 2) Quit alcohol consumption as it makes your mouth more susceptible to develop mouth cancer.

-3) Eat healthy, eat fresh.
+3) Eat healthily, eat fresh.
 Eat fruits that are packed with anti-oxidants properties.
 Fruits and vegetables are packed with minerals which reduces the risk.

 4) Avoid direct sun exposure.
 Apply sunscreen product on lips or face before visiting in broad daylight.

-5) Last but not the least, visit your dentist regularly.
+5) Last but not least, visit your dentist regularly.